hcary/NordVPN/README.md

 Running
 -------
-sudo ~/.nordvpn-ike up -c US
+sudo ~/.nordvpn --up -c US

 The default is to use UDP but can be changed to TCP by chaning the **DEF_PROTO**value in the configuration file.